Guide to HR Automation: Benefits, Examples, and How to Get Started

 - Offboarding: Automate exit interview scheduling, deliver documents for e-signature, and ensure compliance with recordkeeping.

-Limitations of automation for HR teams
+Limitations of HR process automation

-While automation is an excellent way to save time and increase efficiency, it’s important to note that HR workflow automation does have its limits.
+While automation can be an excellent way to save time and increase efficiency, it’s important to note that HR workflow automation does have its limits.
 Keep in mind that HR leaders and business owners can't automate human contact, especially when sensitive topics are involved.
-Some HR tasks still require real-time communication and empathy:

 - ADA accommodation requests